swift-conductor/conductor-docs/docs/getting-started/start-workflow.md

 ## Dynamic Workflows

-If the need arises to run a one-time workflow, and it doesn't make sense to register Task and Workflow definitions in Conductor Server, as it could change dynamically for each execution, dynamic workflow executions can be used.

-This enables you to provide a workflow definition embedded with the required task definitions to the Start Workflow Request in the `workflowDef` parameter, avoiding the need to register the blueprints before execution.
+Dynamic workflows allow you to provide the workflow definition together with the all task definitions directly in the the `workflowDef` parameter of a `StartWorkflowRequest` thus avoiding the need to create task and workflow definitions before the execution.

-**Example:**

-Send a `POST` request to `/workflow` with payload like:
+To start a dynamic workflow, send a `POST` request to `/workflow` endpoint with a payload like this:

 ```json
 {
   "name": "my_adhoc_unregistered_workflow",